matzko/wp-db-backup/readme.txt

 = How do I restore my database from a backup? =

 Briefly, use phpMyAdmin, which is included with most hosting control panels.
-More details and links to further explanations are here: http://codex.wordpress.org/Restoring_Your_Database_From_Backup
+More details and links to further explanations are [here](http://codex.wordpress.org/Restoring_Your_Database_From_Backup).

 = My backup stops or hangs without completing. =